 How Does It Work?

-Step 1: Fill out an intake form, and we will connect you to a resourcer
+Step 1: Fill out the sign up form, and we will connect you to a resourcer

 Step 2: A resourcer will contact you to have two initial calls in order to gather context and map a way forward together

-Step 3: The resourcer will help you facilitate a conversation for your congregation if need
+Step 3: The resourcer will help you facilitate a conversation for your congregation if needed

 Step 4: The resourcer will consult with you regarding next steps